openshift/assisted-service/docs/baremetal-agent-controller.md

 ```

 The config above should provide you with an environment that is ready to be used for the operator,
-assited installer, and BMAC tests.
+assisted installer, and BMAC tests.
 Here are a few tips that would help simplifying the environment
 and the steps required:

 - Clone [baremetal-operator][bmo] somewhere and set the BAREMETAL_OPERATOR_LOCAL_IMAGE in your config.